KingPrice/Secure-File-Management-Application/README.md

 IP: 127.0.0.1
 Port: 7274

-There are only 5 commands out of 6 which are still missing implementation
+There are only 5 commands out of 6 which are still missing implementation\n
-   connect: connects to server
+   connect: connects to server\n
-disconnect: closes and shuts server down
+disconnect: closes and shuts server down\n
-    upload: uploads file to server then closes server
+    upload: uploads file to server then closes server\n
   download: downloads file from server then closes
-     write: Prints out message on server //used for testing purposes should remove later
+     write: Prints out message on server //used for testing purposes should remove later\n

 So far message.txt is just used to be transfered from client to server.